Cleveland Arts Prize

 Cleveland Arts Prize promotes creativity in Northeast Ohio by honoring artists for artistic excellence and recognizes community leaders who help regional arts flourish.

-The Cleveland Arts Prize (CAP) was established by the Women’s City Club in 1960.
-In its earliest years, the group commissioned the Arts Prize medal, launched a scholarship program and established an endowment that secured the traditional annual awarding of prizes.
-That strong focus on incremental growth, and leveraging limited resources toward having an outsized community impact, laid the groundwork for the CAP of today – the nation’s oldest municipal arts award and an ongoing platform for celebrating Northeast Ohio’s exceptional arts community.
+The Cleveland Arts Prize (CAP) was established by the Women’s City Club in 1960, and continues today as the nation’s oldest municipal arts award and an ongoing platform for celebrating Northeast Ohio’s exceptional arts community.
+In its earliest years, the group commissioned the Arts Prize medal, launched a scholarship program and established an endowment that secured the annual awarding of prizes.

-To be considered for a Cleveland Arts Prize, discipline award applications must be completed in full and submitted before the noted deadline, May 1st, 2021.
+To be considered for a Cleveland Arts Prize applications must be completed in full and submitted before the noted deadline, May 1st, 2023.
 Specific criteria for each discipline can be found here.

-Past Arts Prize winners are not eligible to win a Prize in the same discipline category.
-Applicants may apply to a different discipline, however.
+Past Arts Prize winners are not eligible to win a prize in the same category more than once.